techidaily/site-win11/source/_posts/strategies-for-reversing-rdp-monochrome.md

  Another way of fixing the black screen is by updating the GPU driver.
 An outdated GPU driver leads to many problems, including the issue of a completely black screen.

- If you’re not a geek, we’ve covered a guide on[updating your GPU driver on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for help.
+ If you’re not a geek, we’ve covered a guide on [updating your GPU driver on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for help.

- Before moving forward, make sure you[create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) on your desktop.
+ Before moving forward, make sure you [create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) on your desktop.
 It'll give you a safer side if your system gets corrupt or the GPU drivers behave weirdly after updating.

 ## 4\.
 Restart the Remote Desktop Service